brahimdidi/Portfolio/README.md

 <img src="template5Images/20210814_111337.jpg" width="350">
-n this portofolio you will see all the projects that I have already done, with various programming languages such as: JavaScript, HTML & CSS, Ruby ... etc.
+In this portofolio you will see all the projects that I have already done, with various programming languages such as: JavaScript, HTML & CSS, Ruby ... etc.
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Brahim didi's Portofolio